Updated on October 8, 2024

 Eyeliners and Eye Shadows

-Eyeliners and eye shadows work well to create the look of a crease in the eyelid.
-They can also enhance a slight crease.
-Brighter shades of makeup bring attention to the eye and help them look wider, more open, and deeper.
+Eyeliners and eye shadows can create a crease in the eyelid or enhance a slight crease.
+Brighter shades of makeup bring attention to the eye, making it look wider, more open, and deeper.

 A darker shadow on the lid where the crease would be can change someone’s eye shape significantly.
 It also helps to avoid heavy makeup around the lash line.
-This helps avoid making the eyes look smaller.
+This avoids making the eyes look smaller.

 Mascara and False Lashes